 not before he had the chance to find out why she had carried the same smell of magic that the marquess

 had.
 "You dance beautifully," she said, her voice a mixture of velvet and...starch.

 "Forgive me for not introducing myself."
 Sterling relaxed his hold on the girl.
 "Sir Sterling Thorn, of

 She blushed becomingly.
 "It's very nice to meet you."

-forced the acquaintance.
+the acquaintance.
 He had little time, after all.
-For when she figured out what he was--or worse yet,
+For when she figured out what he was--or worse yet, when

-when her parents spied her dancing with him--he knew he'd never be able to get near her again.
-"May I
+her parents spied her dancing with him--he knew he'd never be able to get near her again.
+"May I have the

 Her brow wrinkled prettily, and she frowned, as if she had to search for the answer.
 "Oh, yes.
 Jaz."